Behavioral Economics in B2B SaaS Trials

 - Create a community forum where users can swap tips and tricks.
 Seeing others actively using (and loving) your product is huge.

 - Showcase positive mentions and discussions on your website.
-It's free advertising, and it builds trust.
+It's free advertising, and it builds trust by demonstrating active use and positive sentiment from the user community.

 Scarcity and Urgency: Driving Action